mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 (TRSCMSFF), that mitigates SEUs on a process level.
 Since this is so low level and operates below the entire synthesis/place and route pipeline, their approach has the advantage that _any_ design - including proprietary encrypted IP cores that are (unfortunately) common in industry - can be made redundant.
-Very importantly, the original design need not be aware of the TMR implementation, so this approach fulfills our goal of making TMR available seamlessly to designers.
+Very importantly, the original design need not be aware of the TMR implementation, so this approach fulfills my goal of making TMR available seamlessly to designers.
 The authors demonstrate that the TRSCMSFF cell adds minimal overhead to logic speed and power consumption, and even perform a real-life radiation test under a high energy ion beam.
 Overall, this is an excellent approach for ASICs.
-However, this approach, being standard-cell specific, cannot be applied to devices.
-Rather, the FPGA manufacturers themselves would need to apply this method to harden their FPGA (note that an FPGA is itself an ASIC).
-It would also appear that designers would have to design new standard cells for each fab and process node they intend to target.
+However, this approach, being standard-cell specific, cannot be applied to FPGA designs.
+Rather, the FPGA manufacturers themselves would need to apply this method to make a series of specially rad-hardened devices (note that an FPGA is itself an ASIC
+#footnote("This terminology may be confusing, so, to clarifty: ASICs encompass the majority of silicon ICs
+with an application-specific purpose.
+This includes devices like GPUs, NPUs as well as more domain-specific chips such as video transcoders or RF transceivers.
+An FPGA is a specific type of ASIC that implements an array of LUTs that can be programmed by SRAM.")
+).
+It would also appear that designers would have to port the TRSCMSFF cell to each fab and process node they intend to target.
 While TaMaRa will have worse power, performance and area (PPA) trade-offs on ASICs than this method, it is also more general in that it can target FPGAs _and_ ASICs due to being integrated directly into Yosys.
 Nevertheless, it would appear that for the specific case of targeting the best PPA trade-offs for TMR on ASICs, the approach described in @Hindman2011 is the most optimal one available.

 // future research topic! design a rad hardened FPGA using this approach!

-On the opposite side, several authors have investigated applying TMR techniques to HDL source code.

-#TODO("")
+== High-level TMR approaches
+On the opposite (higher level) side, several authors have investigated applying TMR directly to the HDL source code.
+One of the most notable examples was introduced by #cite(<Kulis2017>, form: "prose") through a tool he calls "TMRG".
+TMRG operates on Verilog RTL by implementing the majority of a Verilog parser and elaborator from scratch.
+It takes as input Verilog RTL, as well as a selection of Verilog source comments that act as annotations to guide the tool on its behaviour.
+In turn, the tool modifies the design code and outputs processed Verilog RTL that implements TMR, as well as Synopsys Design Compiler design constraints.
+Like the goal of TaMaRa, the TMRG approach is designed to target both FPGAs and ASICs, and for FPGAs, Kulis correctly identifies the issue that not all FPGA blocks can be replicated.
+For example, a design that instantiates a PLL clock divider on an FPGA that only contains one PLL could not be replicated.
+Kulis also correctly identifies that optimisation-driven synthesis tools such as Yosys and Synopsys DC will eliminate TMR logic as part of the synthesis pipeline, as the redundancy is, by nature, redundant and subject to removal.
+In Yosys, this occurs specifically in the `opt_share` and `opt_clean` passes according to specific advice from the development team
+@Engelhardt2024.
+However, unlike Synopsys DC, Yosys is not constraint driven, which means that Kulis' constraint-based approach to preserving TMR logic through optimisation would not work in this case.
+Finally, since TMRG re-implements the majority of a synthesis tool's frontend (including the parser and elaborator), it is limited to only supporting Verilog.
+Yosys natively supports Verilog and some SystemVerilog, with plugins
+@synlig
+providing more complete SV and VHDL support.
+Since TaMaRa uses Yosys' existing frontend, it should be more reliable and useable with many more HDLs.

 = Timeline
 #TODO("")